rianV2/Dunning-Kruger-Logs/README.md

 ## Behavioral
 - rust vs golang
-    - our payment service got bunch of issue, where data from our db and third party not sync
+    - we had persistent issue with data inconsistency between our payment and a third party payment provider
+    - our payment service written in go, had some legacy complexity
-    - we've been working with go, new engineer come and try to build a new payment service with rust
+    - a new engineer proposed and eventually started a rewrite of the service in rust, initially as side project/poc
-    - i give my opinion that we're tight with resources, introducing new learning curve, and not sure if new joiner can learn it directly
-    - meanwhile we disagree, actually he built the service underground, at first the service will function as source of truth
+    - while i appricated the initiative and technical strengh of rust, i raised concern, we were tight on engineering resources
+        - the team didn't have prior experience with rust, added a steep learning curve, and potential maintenance risks
-    - but then our pm suggest to just make rust project as our payment v2
+    - well, despite that the project gained traction, becoming source of truth and eventually positined as our payment v2
-    - then new feature and issue comes, but not everyone can touch it
+    - over time, new features and bugs accumulated, but only that engineer could comfortably work on it
+        - the team struggled to contribute
-    - we've been trying to move it again to go
+        - and onboarding others to support it proved difficult
+        - then we decided to migrate the functionality back to Go to restore team wide maintainabilty
+    - from this experience i learned that
+        - being software engineer is not just about writing efficient code
+        - its about making scalable, team aligned technical decisions
+        - had we done more structured technical analysis and involved stakeholder earlier
+        - we might have either committed fully to rust with a training plan
+        - or avoided split in direction entirely
 - if there is bugs
     1. ask a few question, so i can get more info (device, users, timestamp, ss)
         - What were the exact steps?